Ecommerce Conversion Rate Optimization: The Ultimate Guide

 We turned to Littledata for some ecommerce conversion rate benchmarks.
 They found that the average ecommerce conversion rate is 1.3%.

-If your website’s conversion rate is above 3.2%, you’re already in the best 20% of stores.
+If your ecommerce conversion rate is above 3.2%, you’re already in the best 20% of stores, so it can be considered a good ecommerce conversion rate.

 How to get started with conversion rate optimization?